Juanes2424/juanes_notebook/README.md

 # Time Complexity
 This library favors time complexity over space, that's why all algorithms have their respective optimizations so they are optimal in time not in space.

+# Documentation
+Even though there is no existing documentation made by me yet, there is tons of explanations out there.
+Proper documentation will be released soon... here => [Documentation](https://github.com/Juanes2424/juanes_notebook)